razshare/frizzante-docs/docs/pages.md

 data field called `name` with a value of `world`.

 !!! note
-	These `data fields` can be retrieves in your svelte components with [getContext("data")](https://svelte.dev/docs/svelte/svelte#getContext), see example bellow.
+	These `data fields` can be retrieved in your svelte components with [getContext("data")](https://svelte.dev/docs/svelte/svelte#getContext), see example bellow.

 On the other hand, when an action comes in, or rather when a `POST` request comes in, the index responds with `404 not found`.